 - Many buildings will be set ablaze or possibly even collapse (if the attack involves bombings)

 - The recovery period will be long and brutal.
 It will take months for things to return to ‘normal.’
-Look no further than the state of emergency announced by France in the aftermath of the November terrorist attacks, extended until July of the following year.
+Look no further than the state of emergency announced by France in the aftermath of the November terrorist attacks, that extended until July of the following year.

 - Your city, following the aftermath, will be permanently scarred.